davidedc97/UniverCity/README.md

   BootStrap 4 and PHP Developer

 - Tiziano Colagrossi -
-  MobileApp and WebApp Designer.
+  MobileApp and WebApp designer.
-  Dart and Bootstrap 4 Developer
+  Flutter, Dart and Bootstrap 4 Developer

 ## What is UniverCity
 UniverCity is a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).